 Actor and storyteller Rachelle Cox on finding inspiration in the natural world and why we need a more accessible creative landscape

 Rachelle Cox is a storyteller, actor and artist.
 Taking inspiration from the natural world and fantasy realms, Rachelle tells stories that focus on identity, queerness and neurodiversity.
-We caught up with Rachelle to chat about creative practice and a more accessible future in the creative industries.
+We caught up with Rachelle to chat about their creative practice and how a more accessible future in the creative industries needs to be facilitated.

 Tell us a little bit about your work?

 I like to refer to my work as storytelling.
 I’m captivated by fantasy and dreaminess, so I try to include an element of otherworldly-ness in everything I create.
 I mainly play around with performance, photography, video and visual arts; dissecting my identity and highlighting working-class, neuro-queer narratives where I can.
 I also freelance as an actor and model, trying to be the small fat representation I wish I had when I was younger.

 You’re vocal about having ADHD, and its positives, as well as its common misconceptions.
 If you could bust one myth about ADHD what would it be?

 My biggest pet peeve is the myth that neurodiverse people are lazy.
 We have issues with our executive functioning, which means we tend to lack dopamine and motivation.
 We get overwhelmed easily and it may take us longer to process information and activities.
 No one’s worth should be based on productivity, but that’s exactly what capitalism forces us to believe in order to uphold the system.
 It is ableist and wrong to assume everyone has the same threshold or pace.
 Not everyone can meet neurotypical standards, and shouldn’t be expected to.
 I always like to dream of a reality where people are allowed to take life at their own pace - without judgement or repercussions from others - but until people start being gentler and more open with themselves, we are lightyears away from this reality.

 What makes you feel most creative?